Slavery in the UK

 Modern slavery is present in every part of the UK.
 You might even see people trapped in slavery without knowing it.
 It might be someone working in a private home on your street; the man working in the car wash in town; or the cleaner who empties your office bin every night.
 It can be difficult to spot the signs, but if you are concerned about someone, please call the modern slavery helpline.

-The number of people identified as victims of modern slavery has been rising year on year, with over 12,000 people referred to the authorities in 2021.
-The real number of people trapped in slavery is estimated to be much higher – more than 130,000 people – and is estimated to cost the UK £33 billion per year.
+The number of people identified as victims of modern slavery has been rising year on year, with over 23,411 people referred to the authorities in 2025.
+The real number of people trapped in slavery is likely to be much higher, with some estimates suggesting there are more than 130,000 people, and others suggesting 122,000 people are in slavery.
+Estimates also suggest that the UK imports around £20 billion worth of goods that are at risk of having been made with forced labour.

 Modern slavery in the UK

-While it is impossible to know the full extent of modern slavery in the UK, the Home Office release data to demonstrate the numbers of people referred to authorities.
-At the end of 2021 there were:
+While it is impossible to know the full extent of modern slavery in the UK, the Home Office release data to demonstrate the number of people referred to authorities.
+At the end of 2025, there were:

-- 12,727 potential victims of modern slavery – the highest number of referrals since the records began in 2009
+- 23,411 potential victims of modern slavery identified through National Referral Mechanism (NRM)– the highest number of referrals since the records began in 2009

-In 2021, criminal exploitation was the most common form of slavery in the UK, followed by forced labour.
-Criminal exploitation is often driven by the cultivation and sale of drugs in the UK, especially by exploiting children.
+In 2025, labour exploitation was the most common form of slavery in the UK, followed by criminal exploitation.
+Criminal exploitation is often driven by the cultivation and sale of drugs in the UK.
 This includes British children forced into ‘county lines’ drug trafficking, and Vietnamese nationals trafficked into forced labour in cannabis production.

 How do people get trapped in slavery?

 Many people are trafficked into slavery in the UK from overseas, as was recently revealed by Sir Mo Farah, for example.
-But vulnerable British people are also targeted, especially children from disadvantaged backgrounds.
-In fact, statistics from the Home Office show that, in 2021, people from Britain were one of the largest country groups referred to authorities.
-For the many people who find themselves forced to work in illegal enterprises like drugs manufacturing, there’s the ever-present fear of being criminalised by the UK authorities for the activities that they have been trafficked into.
-This is a serious injustice, and prevents many victims from feeling able to trust the police, social workers and other authority figures.
+But anyone can be exploited, including British nationals, who accounted for the most referred nationality in 2025.
+For the many people who find themselves forced to work in illegal enterprises like drug manufacturing, there’s the ever-present fear of being criminalised by the UK authorities for the activities that they have been trafficked into.
+This is a serious injustice and prevents many victims from feeling able to trust the police, social workers and other authority figures.

-Sadly, the UK’s anti-slavery system is not currently set up to support people who are being exploited.
-The UK’s ‘hostile environment’ and recent legislation, such as the Nationality and Borders Act, mean people trafficked from abroad are often treated as immigration offenders, instead of being given the support and care they need to recover from their ordeal.
+Sadly, the UK’s anti-slavery system has ongoing barriers to effective prevention, identification and protection of those affected.
+The UK’s ‘hostile environment’ and recent legislation, such as the Nationality and Borders Act and “Illegal Migration” Act, mean people trafficked from abroad are often treated as immigration offenders, instead of being given the support and care they need to recover from their ordeal.
 Cuts to public services further hamper efforts to prevent exploitation, and mean the authorities often lack the resources they need to investigate trafficking cases.

 What we do

-We are campaigning in Parliament and through public advocacy to push the UK Government into enacting policies that make it harder for criminals to exploit people, while also working to improve proposed legislation and practice that will affect people who have been trafficked.
-The Anti-Trafficking Monitoring Group recently published a report looking at the Home Office’s Recovery Needs Assessment – the mechanism through which survivors receive support after they have been identified – and it found that the process is failing survivors.
+We campaign in Parliament and through public advocacy to push the UK Government into enacting policies that make it harder for criminals to exploit people, while also working to improve proposed legislation and practice that will affect people who have been trafficked.
+The Anti-Trafficking Monitoring Group continues to monitor the functioning of identification and support systems for survivors of modern slavery.
+Read some of their recent publications here.

 We need stronger labour rights and workplace inspections to prevent exploitative practices from going unchecked, and policies to be in place to support victims and survivors.
 Our work on responsible business is especially important, as it will help make sure UK businesses do not buy or sell goods or services that are tainted by modern slavery, wherever it occurs.